hudaQeshta/Url-Shortener-Service/README.md

 **The ui will run on http://localhost:3000/**

-**Note: Changing the server port in the .env will require you to change it in the setupProxy.js file in client folder**
+**Note: Changing the server port in the .env will require you to change it in the setupProxy.js file in client folder as well**

 ## Conceptual Questions: